Decoding the Surgical Scene: A Scoping Review of Scene Graphs in Surgery: Scene Graph Construction Methods

 \subsection{Available Surgical Datasets}

 Progress in the field is intrinsically linked to the availability of specialized datasets, which have evolved from repurposed videos to large, purpose-built multimodal benchmarks.
-A comparative summary of key resources is provided in Tables \ref{tab:datasets_internal}, \ref{tab:datasets_external}, and \ref{tab:datasets_imaging}.
+A comparative summary of key resources is provided in Tables \ref{tab:datasets_internal} and \ref{tab:datasets_external}.
+While scene graph datasets exist for diagnostic radiology, such as for report generation from chest X-rays \citep{Johnson.2019, Wu.2021} or hemorrhage detection in CT \citep{Sanner.2024}, these are excluded from this review to maintain a strict focus on the surgical environment.

-The first wave of research augmented existing datasets, such as the EndoVis 2018 challenge data, with new tool-tissue interaction annotations, which was foundational for early internal SGG \citep{Islam.2020, Allan.2020}.
+The first wave of research augmented existing datasets, such as the EndoVis 2018 challenge data, with new tool-tissue interaction annotations, which was foundational for early internal Scene Graph Generation (SGG) \citep{Islam.2020, Allan.2020}.
 A significant catalyst for fine-grained interaction analysis was the release of \textbf{CholecT40}, \textbf{CholecT45}, and the benchmark \textbf{CholecT50} \citep{Nwoye.2020, Nwoye.2022}, which provided the first dense action triplet annotations and spurred rapid methodological development through associated challenges \citep{Nwoye.2023, Nwoye.2023b}.
 Other key internal-view resources include CATARACTS, used for graph-based workflow analysis \citep{Holm.2023, Koksal.2024}, and custom datasets for studying domain adaptation and safety assessment \citep{Seenivasan.2022, Murali.2024}.

 To model the broader surgical context, the \textbf{4D-OR} dataset was introduced as the first major public benchmark for external OR analysis, providing 4D (multi-view RGB-D + time) data that enabled research into holistic 3D/4D reasoning \citep{Ozsoy.2022}.
 The most recent datasets push towards richer inputs, with \textbf{MM-OR} representing the state-of-the-art for multimodal OR understanding \citep{Ozsoy.2025}, and \textbf{SSG-VQA} linking scene graphs to language by providing a benchmark for surgical visual question answering \citep{Yuan.2024}.
 Overall, the trajectory shows a clear progression from 2D real-world data towards simulated 3D/4D and multimodal data, highlighting a persistent need for more large-scale, richly annotated real-world datasets.